seanchannel/autobluez/README.md

 ## Shortcuts

 I have some bash shortcuts I use while developing tests, even if I have to reboot occasionally.
-You can add the attached bash.txt contents to your ~/.bashrc (then source or start a new shell).
-Please see also the code and comments in the attachment.
+You can add the contents of bashrc contents to your ~/.bashrc (then source or start a new shell).
+Please see also the code and comments in there.

 First, I take the output from ‘hcitool lescan’ and save the line for my pod(s) into a file ~/.podnames and the shortcuts below use this.
 Example of ~/.podnames file: